dramaretskiy/homeworks-pavel-dramaretskiy/README.md

 # homeworks-pavel-dramaretskiy
-Homework for the JS course (Easy Code)
+Homeworks for the JS course (Easy Code)